kgpu — GPU rentals for researchers

 | **gpu-models** | `GET /gpu-models` | **public** — GPU classes available now, with `free`/`total`/price.
 No auth. |

-| **me** | `GET /me` | credits, quota, role |
+| **me** | `GET /me` | credits, quota, role, and your `storage` block (files quota/usage/cost) |

 | **balance** | `GET /balance` | just the credit balance (pre-flight before renting) |